Kumati63/yt_downloader/README.md

 # YTDownloader
 YTDownloader is a responsive web application built with Django that allows users to download YouTube videos easily.
 The page provides an intuitive interface for searching videos and downloading them in various formats.

-# Problems
+# Current Limitation

-Although it is working, it can only download the video without audio.
-I couldn't get it to download the video with the audio embedded together, nor could I download the audio separately.
+At the moment, this tool can only download either the video without audio or the audio alone.
+My goal is to eventually enable the ability to download the video with the audio embedded together.
+I hope to implement this feature in the future.

 ## Features
 - **Video Downloads**: Allows users to download YouTube videos in different resolutions and formats.